-xviii.
-It is a settled principle of law that a public authority must act in a fair manner not just in public law but also under private law.
+- x.
+It is stated that it is settled principle of law that a public authority must act in a fair manner not just in public law but also under private law.
+The TSDISCOM is state within the meaning of Article 12 of the Constitution of India and thus must act in a fair and reasonable manner even when it is acting merely as a counter party to a contract.
 In LIC v.
-Consumer Education & Research Centre, (1995) 5 SCC 482 the Supreme Court held that:

-Every action of the public authority or the person acting in public 23. interest or any act that gives rise to public element, should be quided by public interest.
+Consumer Education & Research Centre, (1995) 5 SCC 482 the Supreme Court held that: - 23.
+Every action of the public authority or the person acting in public interest or any act that gives rise to public element, should be guided by public interest.
 It is the exercise of the public power or action hedged with public element (sic that) becomes open to challenge.
-If it is shown that the exercise of the power is arbitrary. unjust and unfair, it should be no answer for the State, its instrumentality, public authority or person whose acts have the insignia of public element to say that their actions are in the field of private law and they are free to prescribe any conditions or limitations in their actions as private citizens, simpliciter do in the field of private law.
+If it is shown that the exercise of the power is arbitrary, unjust and unfair, it should be no answer for the State, its instrumentality, public authority or person whose acts have the insignia of public element to say that their actions are in the field of private law and they are free to prescribe any conditions or limitations in their actions as private citizens, simpliciter do in the field of private law.
 Its actions must be based on some rational and relevant principles.
 It must not be guided by irrational or irrelevant considerations.
 Every administrative decision must be hedged by reasons.
 The Administrative Law by Wade, 5th Edn. at p.
 513 in Chapter 16, Part IV dealing with remedies and liabilities, stated thus:

-Until a short time ago anomalies used to be caused by the fact that the remedies employed in administrative law belong to two different families.
+"Until a short time ago anomalies used to be caused by the fact that the remedies employed in administrative law belong to two different families.
 There is the family of ordinary private law remedies such as damages, injunction and declaration; and there is a special family of public law remedies particularly certiorari, prohibition and mandamus, collectively known as the prerogative remedies.
 Within each family the various remedies can be sought separately or together or in the alternative.
-But each family had its own distinct procedure.
+But each family had its own distinct procedure."